 National Center on Senior Transportation (NCST) has released an information brief on CarFit, an educational program designed to help older drivers improve how well their personal vehicles fit them and provide them with the opportunity to discuss driver safety and mobility.
 Download the brief from the NCST library.

 There are vehicle modification items which require an assessment by an occupational therapist/driver rehabilitation specialist.
 This is to ensure proper installation and training on safe use.
-Examples of this include pedal extenders, panoramic mirrors, hand controls, seat lifts, steering devices, etc. AOTA maintains a nationwide database of driving programs and specialists.
+Examples of this include pedal extenders, panoramic mirrors, hand controls, seat lifts, steering devices, etc. Visit the AOTA website to find a Driver Rehabilitation Specialists.

 The Association for Driver Rehabilitation Specialists was established in 1977 to support professionals working in the field of driver education/driver training and transportation equipment modifications for persons with disabilities through education and information dissemination.